Paediatric Anaesthesia Network New Zealand (PANNZ)

 Syndromic kids – Henrik Hack and James Broadbent

-- PANNZ meetings are usually held in Wellington and the next face to face meeting will be on 3 April 2020 in Rotorua prior to the Update meeting.
+- PANNZ meetings are usually held in Wellington and the next face to face meeting will be held in October.

 SPANZA Advisory on Tramadol